A chance meeting over coffee in Vancouver between a Frenchman living in Canada and an Englishman living in Australia led to Sugartown.

 That's been the cornerstone of this project so far: everyone we've involved has brought something to the table.
 When starting visuals, photographer Fang Tong and actors Nathanael Vass and Stephanie Izsak came on board.
-A stage adaptation has been written with the collaboration with Susan Bradley Smith, an award-winning poet, playwright and academic.
+A stage adaptation has been written and is developed hand to hand with the movie.
 Pat Davern, an Aria award-winning musician, Grinspoon guitarist and APRA-nominated songwriter of the year and a close collaborator of Ed Chatterton started on the score and soundtrack while early connections has been made with British singer-songwriter, Låpsley.
 On the producing side to develop the project in Australia, collaboration has started with Will Gammon and Jon Cox.

 Content is king – In a recent article published in Indiewire, Distribution - the new reality, Paula Bernstein outlined contemporary trends which are causing seismic shifts in the way content providers go about their business.
 ‘Our binge watching, on-demand culture has become increasingly impatient and therefore less sensitive to how long a film might be in a theater or if it even has a theatrical run at all.’
 What Bernstein calls a ‘new consumer mindset’ has pushed Netflix, Amazon, iTunes and others into becoming increasingly active as content providers.
 There is a hunger for content.